SSG-DRD-IOT/lab-eis-configurations-overview/explore_IEdgeInsights.md

 ### Video Ingestion

 Video Ingestion is a service that defines the video sources.
 The sources can either be from a file stream or from a camera and more than 1 video ingestor can be defined.

+### Filters
+The video ingestor also supports a filter than will be call on each frame.
+The filter can be used to set up filter criteria that allows the video analytics developer remove video frames from the pipeline before they are sent to the OpenVINO neural network step in the pipeline.
+This allows the video analytics developer to setup up a quick executing algorithm to elimentate frames before they are sent to the more computationally intensive computer visions steps of the pipeline.

 Here is an example of configuring a video file source.
 ```json